Folr/SDK-API-Documentation/android-sdk.md

 1. Please download the Folr SDK .jar file [here](https://folr.com).

-2. Once downloaded, add the FolrSDK .jar file as a dependancy to your android application.
+2. Once downloaded, add the FolrSDK .jar file as a dependancy in your Android application.

 3. The Folr Android SDK requires that the *Google Play* library is included in your Android application project.
 Instructions on how to download and include the Google Play library in your app can be found [here] (http://developer.android.com/google/play-services/setup.html).